- 2 Bedrooms

 - Condo

 Feel coastal comfort at our 2BR deluxe getaway in Wyndham SeaWatch, Myrtle Beach.
-Appreciate striking ocean vistas from the beautiful living space.
-The entirely-equipped kitchen and dining area provide convenience.
+Appreciate gorgeous ocean vistas from the beautiful living space.
+The completely-equipped kitchen and dining area provide convenience.
 The master bedroom features a king-size bed, balcony access, and a calming whirlpool tub.
 The second bedroom features two double beds, ideal for families or friends.

-Relish the sea breeze on your private balcony, ideal for coffee or drinks.
+Relish the sea breeze on your private balcony, ideal for coffee or beverages.
 Wyndham SeaWatch amenities include multiple pools, a lazy river, exercise center, and game room.

 Explore Myrtle Beach's attractions, from the lively boardwalk to close by golf courses.
 Golf enthusiasts will appreciate the proximity to the PGA Tour at the Dunes Golf and Beach Club.
 Whether a charming escape or a family vacation, our deluxe resort promises a memorable oceanside stay.
 Book now for the ultimate Myrtle Beach experience.